-The study outlined the common benefits of nuts—rich in fiber, minerals, vitamins and healthy unsaturated fats.
+The study outlined the common health benefits of nuts—rich in fiber, minerals, vitamins and healthy unsaturated fats.
 But BMJ also noted that until recently since nuts are also high in calories they have often been rejected as part of a weight-loss program.
-That concept may be changing thanks to its observational research project that found that over a four-year period individuals who increased their nut consumption by a half ounce a day had a 16 percent lower risk of obesity and a 23 percent lower risk of gaining 10 or more pounds than individuals who didn’t consume any nuts.
+That concept may be changing thanks to its observational research project that found that over a four-year period, individuals who increased their nut consumption by a half ounce a day had a 16 percent lower risk of obesity and a 23 percent lower risk of gaining 10 or more pounds than individuals who didn’t consume any nuts.

 The study examined the health patterns of almost 5,500 Iranians over more than a decade, he told the European Society of Cardiology.
-Dr. Mohammadifard reported that the positive impact of nut consumption was event greater when it was adjusted for factors such as age, sex, education, smoking, and physical activity.
+Dr. Mohammadifard reported that the positive impact of nut consumption was even greater when it was adjusted for factors such as age, sex, education, smoking, and physical activity.

 “Raw fresh nuts are the healthiest,” he added.
 “Nuts should be fresh because unsaturated fats can become oxidized in stale nuts, making them harmful.
 You can tell if nuts are rancid by their paint-like smell and bitter or sour taste.”